PickyBinders/Dataset/README.md

     - Has >15 instances of the same ligand in the same PDB
     - Makes PLIP interactions with < 2 residues
     - Present >2500 times overall
-- PDB chains are linked to UniProt IDs and vice versa using the SIFTS database.
+- PDB chains are linked to UniProt IDs and vice versa using the SIFTS database. #TODO: use nextgen
-- PDB entries are labeled with oligomeric state and transmembrane presence using SMTL
+- PDB entries are labeled with oligomeric state and transmembrane presence using SMTL #TODO: use nextgen
 - SPLC are merged into multi-ligand pockets (PLC) if they share the same PDB_ID and biounit, and the ligands share a PLIP interaction.
 - Subsets are created by
     - filtering out PLC with only ions